Randomized Gradient Descents on Riemannian Manifolds: Almost Sure Convergence to Global Minima in and beyond Quantum Optimization: Algorithm and Convergence

 \section{Algorithm and Convergence}

-We will study the following randomly projected gradient descent algorithm.
-Given a Riemannian manifold $M$ of dimension $N$, a smooth function $f:M\to\mathbb R$, and a step size $\eta>0$ (with upper bound to be determined), the update rule is given by
+We will study the following randomly projected gradient descent algorithm {(cp.\ Fig.~\ref{fig:intro1})}.
+Given a Riemannian manifold $M$ of dimension $N$, an initial state $\mbf x_0\in M$, a smooth function $f:M\to\mathbb R$, and a step size $\eta>0$ (with upper bound to be determined), the update rule is given by